Dark Woke

-Dark Woke is a social media phenomenon and political messaging strategy that emerged in January 2025 following Donald Trump's second presidential inauguration.
-The term's use advocates for a shift in progressive political communication tactics, pushing for more aggressive, direct, and politically incorrect approaches in responding to conservative media strategies.
+Dark Woke is a social media phenomenon and political messaging strategy in the United States that emerged following the second inauguration of U.S. President Donald Trump in January 2025.
+The term's use advocates for a shift in progressive (or "woke") political communication tactics, pushing for more aggressive, direct, and politically incorrect approaches in responding to conservative media strategies.
 The term and its approach contrasts traditional communication norms in order to capture media attention similarly to Trump's approach, prioritizing visibility and emotional impact over disciplined debate.

-Term
+The term

-Dark Woke represents a departure from traditional Democratic Party communication strategies, emphasizing disinhibited messaging and direct confrontation rather than conventional political decorum.
+The New York Times defined Dark Woke in 2025 as “an attempt to step outside the bounds of the political correctness that Republicans have accused Democrats of establishing.”
+The term represents a departure from traditional Democratic Party communication strategies, emphasizing disinhibited messaging and direct confrontation rather than conventional political decorum.
 The movement manifests primarily through social media content that combines progressive political messaging with provocative, dark humor and aggressive rhetoric against conservative opposition.
-Reported examples using the term or its hashtag included a Twitter post stating: “my Grandma voted for Trump so i made sure she fell down the stairs.” with a picture of "an elderly white woman recoiling in pain", and Gritty, the mascot of the Philadelphia Flyers, waving a Pride flag captioned with: “When he bludgeons homophobes with that flag that's #DarkWoke.”
+Reported examples using the term or its hashtag included a Twitter post stating "my Grandma voted for Trump so I made sure she fell down the stairs" with a picture of an elderly white woman recoiling in pain attached, and Gritty, the mascot of the Philadelphia Flyers, waving a Pride flag captioned with: "When he bludgeons homophobes with that flag that's #DarkWoke."

 Don Lemon Show senior writer and columnist for The Guardian Peter Rothpletz described the movement as emphasizing the importance of attention volume over attention type akin to Trump's disinhibition, contrasting with conventional Democratic preferences for avoiding negative attention.
-He cited Ezra Klein, writing for The New York Times, who argued that Donald Trump's disinhibited statements and attitude towards opposition is "the engine of Trump's success" due to it making his rhetoric compelling and allowing him to speak out and argue about unique subjects in unconventional manners.
+He cited Ezra Klein, writing for The New York Times, who argued that Donald Trump's disinhibited statements and attitude towards opposition is "the engine of Trump's success" because it makes his rhetoric compelling and allowing him to speak out and argue about unique subjects in unconventional manners.
 Rothpletz believed that advocates for dark woke argue that traditional Democratic messaging approaches have become ineffective in contemporary media environments.
 He referred to it as "a call for the party to fight the messaging war that actually exists, not the one they wish existed".